boathit/boathit.github.io/contact.md

 ## LI Xiucheng (李修成)

-I am a Research Fellow at SCALE@NTU.
-I obtained my PhD from School of Computer Science and Engineering, Nanyang Technological University, advisor, [CONG Gao](https://personal.ntu.edu.sg/gaocong).
+I am an Assistant Professor of School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen), HITSZ.
+Prior to joining HITSZ, I was a Research Fellow at SCALE@NTU and completed my PhD study at School of Computer Science and Engineering, Nanyang Technological University, advisor, [CONG Gao](https://personal.ntu.edu.sg/gaocong).

 I am broadly interested in many topics in numerical optimization, high-dimensional statistics, machine learning and data mining.
 At present, I focus on **representation learning**, **Bayesian generative models**, and in particular, extending their applications in **spatial and time series data analysis**.

-**Email**: xiucheng90 AT gmail.com; xli055 AT e.ntu.edu.sg
+**Email**: lixiucheng AT hit.edu.cn; xli055 AT e.ntu.edu.sg

 ---